 US Citizens please consider registering with US State Department's “SMART Traveler Program” who can contact your family in case of emergency.

-The Galapagos Islands has warm weather.
+The Galapagos Islands have warm weather.
 The average temperature is around 87 degrees Fahrenheit or 28 degrees Celsius.

 We recommend light clothing, comfortable and water resistant shoes, and a sweater or jacket for some cold nights.
 We also recommend bringing sunglasses, a hat, bug repellent, and sunscreen.

 Ecuadorian culture consists of a mix of indigenous practices and European colonial influence.